ArchitectSystematicTechnology/HyperNetVPNServer/README.md

 float/float run float/playbooks/apt-upgrade.yml
 ```

 Congratulations.
 You have successfully installed and deployed the LEAP platform!
+You should [read the documentation about how to perform common operations](https://git.autistici.org/ai3/float/-/blob/master/docs/playbook.md).

 ## Testing